harpasteingrims/assignment-final/README.md

 - Create a Github action that does all the checks we've been doing in previous assignments and then deploys the application to a kubernetes cluster.
 Please note the checks should be done on any branch but the deployment should only happen on the `main` branch.
 - When deploying it should be deploying a docker image that has been tagged with the commit hash to indicate the version.
+- Add a link to the application running to this README.md file

 #### **Monitor it!**